sunderhus/Fundamentos-React-Native/README.md

 # GoMarket

-### This projet is a challange, of Rocketseat GoStack class.
+### This project is a challenge, of Rocketseat GoStack class.

 <img src="./src/assets/Screenshot_1592342763.png">